ToolForge

 Verify the Meter Reading

 Go to your electricity meter and read the 5-digit display.
 Compare it with the "Current Reading" on your bill.
+Take a photo with the date visible.
 If the bill shows more units than your meter indicates, you have a clear case for an overbilling complaint.

 2